brunokrebs/javascript-playground/src/es5/objects/README.md

 # Objects in Javascript

 So, the most basic component of any Javascript engine implementation is, for sure, objects.
-Objects are in Javascript are based in a really simple concept.
+Objects are, in Javascript, based on a really simple concept.
 They are arrays.
 Yes, you read it right, they are arrays, but of a special kind.
 Objects are associative arrays.
 Take a look.